- CCRI’s Definition of an Educated Person

 Testing takes approximately 2.5 hours and can be completed in the Department of Advising and Counseling.

-Any student found to have committed plagiarism misconduct is subject to the disciplinary sanctions outlined in the Student Handbook available in the Office of the Associate Vice President for Student Services or on the CCRI website.
+Any student found to have committed plagiarism or other forms of academic misconduct is subject to the disciplinary sanctions outlined in the Student Handbook available on the Dean of Students website.

 Students may change from one CCRI program or curriculum to another through the “Change My Major” link found on the “For Students tab” in their MyCCRI account.
 In some cases, this requires approval from the academic department.
 For more information about the Health Sciences admission process, please visit Admission Guidelines for Health & Rehabilitative Sciences

-Students who stopped attending for at least one semester are required to register for classes through their MyCCRI account and are held to the degree requirements published in the catalog for the year they return.
-Information concerning this process is located in the Admissions section of the college’s website.
+Students who stopped attending for at least two academic years and would like to register for classes should complete an admissions application as a readmit student.
+Returning students must adhere to the degree requirements published in the catalog for the year they return.